 From Pomena via Glavat to Lastovo, and our adventure continues.
 Well, maybe not Lastovo right away if you don’t want to.
 If ever you had trouble making a choice, this is the place you will break your head deciding but in a good way.

-Lastovo is also known as the imperial island, or the one emperors and czars dine at.
-It is “easy” to achieve culinary perfection here as there is fresh fish, locally made olive oil and wine as well as aromatic herbs freely growing and flourishing.
+Lastovo is also known as the imperial island, where the emperors and czars dine.
+It is “easy” to achieve culinary perfection here as fresh fish, locally made olive oil and wine, and aromatic herbs are freely growing and flourishing.
 The cuisine style can be described as traditional but never simple in taste.
-The right word for it would be, exquisite.
+The correct word for it would be exquisite.

 Depending on the direction you are arriving from, you can choose from several anchorage options.
 The guarded inlet of the port Velji Lago is located on the northwest part of the main island.
-It’s little brother Mali Lago and Zaklopatica are an option as well.
-Whilst at any of these locations, feel free to explore.
+Its little brother Mali Lago and Zaklopatica are an option as well.
+While at any of these locations, feel free to explore.
 You could be surprised by your findings.
-History, tradition and all the stories are just waiting to be heard, as well as some underwater spots waiting patiently for a knock on the periscope.
-The south side of the island is home to a hidden port, but only in name.
+History, tradition, and all the stories are just waiting to be heard, as well as some underwater spots waiting patiently for a knock on the periscope.
+The island's south side is home to a hidden port, but only in name.
 Skrivena Luka (Hidden port) is one of the bigger coves of the island and one of the most beautiful if we had to choose.

-At nightfall on the highest point of the island, mount Hum is where you will want to be.
+At nightfall on the island's highest point, mount Hum is where you will want to be.
 Lastovo is one of the least light-polluted places in the world and is deemed to have one of the darkest night skies in Europe.
-It is from mount Hum you can see as much as 219 million stars of the Milky Way.
+It is from mount Hum you can see as many as 219 million stars of the Milky Way.
 Because of it, the Lastovo night sky could be proclaimed the first Starry Night Sky Park in Europe.